SaviKoissi/Mathematical-Biology/README.md

 * You can download R [here](https://cran.r-project.org/bin/windows/base/).
 * And then R studio [here](https://rstudio.com/products/rstudio/download/)

-Once R and Rstudion are installed on your computer, the software is executed by launching the corresponding executable.
+Once R and Rstudio are installed on your computer, the software is executed by launching the corresponding executable.
 The prompt, by default **‘>’**, indicates that R is waiting for your commands.
 Under Windows using the program Rgui.exe, some commands (accessing the on-line help, opening files, . . .) can be executed via the pull-down menus.
 At this stage, a new user is likely to wonder “What do I do now?”
 It is indeed very useful to have a few ideas on how R works when it is used for the first time, and this is what we will see now.
 We shall see first the objects in R; the built-in function and how to write a function in R.

 ### Objects and classes in R

-R is an object-oriented programming (OOP) language in other words the paradigm in where different methods are used to design software around data or objects rather than using functions.
+R is an object-oriented programming (OOP) language in other words the paradigm where different methods are used to design software around data or objects rather than using functions.

-R supports five types of objects including scalars, vectors, matrices, data frames, and lists
+R supports five types of objects including:

 ##### Numeric or Scalar